Ekkehard-Schulze/precision-temperature-logger/README.md

 and ±0.08&nbsp;°C (maximum) from 0&nbsp;°C to 45&nbsp;°C), but is only available in the YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the slightly larger WSON package.
-Remarkably, the die size of TMP119 is just 1.5 mm x 1.0 mm.
-This allows laboratory applications, for which the 2.1 mm x 2.1 mm sized WSON package size is too large.
+Remarkably, the die size of TMP119 is just 1.5&nbsp;mm x 1.0&nbsp;mm.
+This allows laboratory applications, for which the 2.1&nbsp;mm x 2.1&nbsp;mm sized WSON package size is too large.